goldshtn/template-metaprogramming-day/README.md

 There is no single correct solution, because there are many options.
 For example, you can try using the `void_t` approach, or the `constexpr`-function-based approach, to detect whether the necessary member exists.

+> Note: Visual Studio 2015 doesn't have full support for expression SFINAE yet, which means your code might fail if you use the standard `void_t` approach.
+Try a different compiler.

 #### Lab 4: Trait and member detection -- strings aren't containers, arrays are

 The solution we built for detecting containers (`is_container`) is adequate for classic STL containers like `vector` and `map`, but it has two issues: